CrossTheRoadElec/Phoenix5-Documentation/source/ch11_BringUpPigeon.rst

 However, starting in 2019, you can manually enter temperature compensation mode by opening the Pigeon IMU Cal tab (go to Windows in the top menu bar).

 Select the specific Pigeon in the top drop down, and press the Enter Temperature Calibration button.
-Self-test can be used to monitor the progress.
+Self-test Snapshot can be used to monitor the progress.

 .. image:: img/bring-14.png

 .. note:: There is no harm in starting a temp calibration, and aborting by power cycling.
 Previous temp calibration (if present) is overridden at the very end of the procedure.
-See Self-Test for current state of Temperature Calibration and Compensation.
+See Self-test Snapshot for current state of Temperature Calibration and Compensation.

 Temperature Calibration procedure
 -------------------------------------------------------